megancoyle/puzzle-me-pictures/README.md

 That being said, I knew that the third interactive app that I wanted to build had to incorporate puzzles somehow.

+I started off trying to build the application a couple of different ways in React.
+I kept running into issues with the canvas element, so given the week timeline for the project, I decided to turn back to Rails to see how I could really fine-tune the application.

 ## Planning
 ### Entity Relationship Diagram (ERD)
 ![ERD](planning/erd.jpg)